eilvelia/tdl/README.md

 client.on('error', console.error)

-// Aside of receiving responses to your requests, the server can push to you
+// Aside of sending responses to your requests, TDLib pushes to you
-// events called "updates" which can be received as follows: client.on('update', update => {
+// events called "updates", which can be received as follows: client.on('update', update => {
   console.log('Received update:', update)
 })